hung20gg/llm/README.md

 ## Usecase
 Just call the model and it will work
 ```
-llm = CoreLLMs() # if not passing model name, it will automatically use Llama 3
+llm = CoreLLMs(quantization = "int4") # if not passing model name, it will automatically use Llama 3

 message = [
   {